Hans Magnus Enzensberger: Life and career

 Between 1965 and 1975 he lived briefly in the United States (Fellow of the Center for Advanced Studies Wesleyan University) and Cuba.
 He had the composer Hans Werner Henze invited to Cuba in 1969, and wrote the libretto for his El Cimarrón for baritone and three instrumentalists based on the memories of the escaped slave Esteban Montejo.

 From 1965, Enzensberger edited the magazine Kursbuch; his writings influenced the 1968 West German student movement.
 He was editor of the prestigious book series Die Andere Bibliothek, published in Frankfurt, from 1985; it reached almost 250 titles.
 He promoted the writers Ryszard Kapuscinski, Raoul Schrott, Irene Dische, Christoph Ransmayr, and W.G.
 Sebald, among others.
 Together with Gaston Salvatore, Enzensberger was the founder of the left-wing monthly TransAtlantik.
 The literary journal survived for only two years.

 In his 1987 book Ach Europa!
 Wahrnehmungen aus sieben Ländern, Enzensberger used already the terms Ossi and Wessi.

 Personal life

 Enzensberger was the older brother of the author Christian Enzensberger.
-He was married three times, including Masha, and had two daughters, including Theresia Enzensberger.
+He was married three times, including once to Masha Enzensberger, and had two daughters, including Theresia Enzensberger.
 Mathematics was his passion.

-Enzensberger lived in Norway, Italy, Mexico, Cuba, the United States, West Berlin, and since 1979 in Munich where he died on 24 November 2022, at age 93.
+Enzensberger lived in Norway, Italy, Mexico, Cuba, the United States, West Berlin, and from 1979 onward in Munich where he died on 24 November 2022, at age 93.